SmartDraw lets you create as big of a diagram as you need to display the information you want.

 Alternatively: Add New Pages Manually

 Click the plus icon next to "Page 1" above the drawing area to add more pages to your document then simply cut and paste any section onto the new pages.

 Cut and Paste Parts of Your Diagram On the New Pages

 Move parts of your diagram onto different pages.

-You can then link to the new page from the original, by creating a Hyperlink in the Insert tab.
+You can then link to the new page from the original, by creating a Hyperlink the Insert option on the Home tab.

-You can point a link from one object to another page in your current file.
+You can point a link from one object to another page in your current document.

 Keep creating pages until the page dividers on your page show that each page of your diagram fits on one page.